anoma/whitepaper/whitepaper.md

 A _transaction_ is complete state transition which acts as a function from the current state to a new state.
 Transactions follow the declarative programming model and describe the desired end state rather than the imperative steps to compute it.
 As a result, submitters of transactions, such as solvers or ordinary users, do not have to consider the execution steps when reasoning about the behaviour of their transaction.
 In existing systems, such as Ethereum or other programmable settlement architectures, submitters have to be aware and trust all intermediary execution steps, including as proxy contracts, since they can modify the imperative computation and change the final state result.
 With Anoma's declarative approach submitters only have to accurately specify the desired end state without worrying about the compute done in the middle.

-Submitters encrypt transactions against the Ferveo Distributed Key Generation (DKG) public key.
+Submitters encrypt transactions against the Ferveo Distributed Key Generation (DKG) public key [@bebel2022ferveo].
 Nodes receive and gossip only encrypted transactions.
 After consensus has ordered the encrypted byte strings a $\frac{2}{3}$ majority of consensus nodes decrypts and reveals the original transactions.
 Ferveo is non-interactive, which means that there are no extra economic security guarantees required in order to enforce the revalation of the original transactions.

 ## Mempool